-Bulley Aggression: If you’ve been to the dog park, you may have noticed a canine bully.
-Bulley’s seek out a weaker dog in the environment and derive pleasure from picking on him.
+Bullying Aggression: If you’ve been to the dog park, you may have noticed a canine bully.
+Bullies seek out a weaker dog in the environment and derive pleasure from picking on him.
 These dogs often get along well with other dogs and may have several dog friends.

 Resource Guarding: Aggression towards dogs or people to protect a limited resource like a bone, rawhide, food bowl, or toy.

 Maternal Aggression: Think hormonal lactating females.
-Mother dogs who have recently whelped are more likely to show aggression to new people, or more often, to dogs who come near her puppies.
-Sadly, there was a time when animal shelters euthanized mother dogs for tensing or growling at other dogs.
+Mother dogs who have recently whelped are more likely to show aggression to new people or, more often, to dogs who come near her puppies.
 Fortunately, a mother dog will be more accepting of new dogs once her hormones settle and her pups grow stronger.

 WHAT TO DO ABOUT IT